adamff-dev/ESP8266_WiFi_Captive_Portal_2.0/README.md

 # ESP8266 WiFi Captive Portal 2.0

+## Disclaimer
+This project is for testing and educational purposes.
+Use it only against your own networks and devices.
+I don't take any responsibility for what you do with this program.

+## About this project
 WiFi captive portal for the NodeMCU (ESP8266 Module) with DNS spoofing.
 It asks the user for an email and a password for a fake sign in, in order to "get connected to the internet".

 The built-in LED will blink 5 times when some credentials are posted.